Quantum Cloning Machines and the Applications: Universal quantum cloning machines

+\item The optimal quantum cloning model is only proposed by considering ideal condition, but in order to make practical cloning, we have to consider effects such as noise.
+The introduction of interference in UQCM is investigated, it is shown that this interference does not diminish the optimal fidelity $5/6$ for 1 to 2 qubit symmetric cloning \cite{ISI:000260574100041}.
+If the ancillary state is not ideally initialed, its effect on the optimal UQCM is studied in \cite{Zhang2012}.
+The influence of temperature in quantum cloning is analyzed in \cite{pla373.821}.
+The comparison of fidelities of quantum cloning expressed in theory and under experimental conditions is investigated in \cite{ISI:000221424900003}.
 The possibility to improve the fidelity of the UQCM in the photon stimulated emission scheme is studied in \cite{ISI:000170297300031}.

-The broadband photon cloning and the entanglement creation of atoms in waveguide is studied in \cite{ValenteLi}.
-The application of cloning machine to improve the detectors is in \cite{ISI:000085168800007}.
-The information transfer, and the information in practical in cloning machine are presented in \cite{ISI:000087567900023} and \cite{ISI:000089688700023}.
-The information flux in many body system and in quantum cloning machine is studied in \cite{DiFranco2007}.
-The universal cloning by entangled parametric amplification is studied in \cite{DeMartini2000}.
+\item The ultimate aim of QCM is to be physically implemented, and many proposals have been put up.
+The spin networks is possible to realize the UQCM \cite{cloning-spinnetwork}.
+The realization of UQCM is also proposed in optical system \cite{PhysRevLett.92.047902,filip1,filip2}.
+The Hamiltonian realization of UQCM via adiabatic evolution is proposed, the maximal eigenvalue of this Hamiltonian matrix is the fidelity \cite{ISI:000273639000005}.
 The proposals to implement cloning machines in separate cavities are in \cite{Fang2011}, by superconducting quantum-interference device qubits in a cavity is presented in \cite{ISI:000254541100254}.
 The scheme for implementing a UQCM in cavity QED with atoms is studied in \cite{ISI:000223715500003}, by ion trap technique is proposed in \cite{ISI:000230374500016}, by cavity-assisted atomic collisions is proposed in \cite{Zou2003}, via cavity-assisted interaction is studied in \cite{Fang2012}.
 The scheme of quantum cloning of atomic state into two photonic states is presented in \cite{Song2008}.
-The comparison of fidelities of quantum cloning expressed in theory and under experimental conditions is investigated in \cite{ISI:000221424900003}.
-The well-accepted theory of fidelity for mixed states can be found in \cite{Josza1994}.
+The broadband photon cloning and the entanglement creation of atoms in waveguide is studied in \cite{ValenteLi}.
+As we can see, photonic system can play an important role in implementing QCM, a recent review about photonic quantum information processing can be found in \cite{REM-DeMartini,REM-Pan}.